stavgafny/wheel_picker/README.md

 ### Basic (Left Gif)

-For more controller you can attach a controller and adjust it to your liking:
+For more control, you can attach a controller and adjust it to your liking:

 ```dart
 import 'dart:async';